baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/elements_attributes/image/min_markuplines_required.md

 This attribute represents the minimum number of markup lines that must be added to the specific image displayed.
 The minimum number must be a positive integer (excluding zero).
+The user will not be allowed to advance to the next page until the required number of lines have been created for this image.

+If you want the user to measure one or more lines that are associated with *any* image displayed on this page, use the [MinMarkupLinesRequired](../page/min_markuplines_required_on_any_image.md) attribute for the Page element.

+!!! note
+	If you need the user to add markup lines to the same image presented in multiple viewing windows you must include the attribute in each of the duplicated XML image elements.
+	This attribute is not applicable for images with the xml *Layer* element assigned to "Segmentation" or "Label".

+	See example below.

+## Creating markup lines

 A markup line is added by selecting **Add new line** button under the **Extra Tools** tab.